 The pandemic wreaked havoc across every industry, and companies in the manufacturing and mobility/transportation sectors were not spared.
 The result?
 Companies are re-evaluating their supply chains and operations in a post-COVID environment.
 Both domestic and foreign companies with operations abroad are realigning their supply chains and moving operations closer to the U.S. in order to strategically position themselves for growth.

-In this article for Area Development, Jeff Jorge and Thane Hutcheson note that companies are taking a long, hard look at their supply chain and logistics, and rethinking where they do business to lay the groundwork for the post-pandemic surge in growth — and mitigate their exposure to disruption.
+In this article for Area Development, Thane Hutcheson's note that companies are taking a long, hard look at their supply chain and logistics, and rethinking where they do business to lay the groundwork for the post-pandemic surge in growth — and mitigate their exposure to disruption.
 It’s critical to consider a number of key factors in scouting sites and planning facilities — factors such as a deep pool of trained and qualified labor.
 Undertaking this analysis will provide companies with a clearer view as to what to consider in the months to come to position your company for growth.
 Access the article for more.